 - Don’t give up.
 If a network turns you down, work on building your audience and then when you have higher numbers, re-apply.

-If you are just starting out in affiliate marketing, I definitely recommend working with an affiliate marketing company like Wealthy Affiliate.
-While there’s a million different people, “guru’s”, and services that claim THEY can teach you how to be successful online, I really only recommend Wealthy Affiliate as they give you all the tools and services you’ll need in one place, along with the training to learn how to put it all together.
+If you are just starting out in affiliate marketing, I definitely recommend working with a company like Wealthy Affiliate.
+While there are a million different people, “guru’s”, and services that claim THEY can teach you how to be successful online, I really only recommend Wealthy Affiliate as they give you all the tools and services you’ll need in one place, along with the training to learn how to put it all together.
 It’s a fantastic resource.

 Some Tips For Successful CPA Affiliate Marketing Campaigns